mengbinhao/jack-note/docs/english/NPR.md

   - architect n
   - unnerving adj
   - rebound vi
-  - appropriate adj
+  - appropriate adj | inappropriate
   - offset vt
   - precisely adv | precise adj
   - nonetheless adv
-  - broadly adj | broad
+  - broadly adj | broad | broaden v

   > the US economy still has a lot going for it
   > this is the second time in seven weeks xxx